Blakkis/Wastadium/README.md

 inspiration comes from an old game called "TapanKaikki" by ErrorFree This is was really great project to work on.
-I only did one campaign for game which is fairly challenging took me about 1 and half to write the game + editor and do all the models + mapping overall, happy with the result
+I only did one campaign for game which is fairly challenging took me about 1 and half to write the game + editor and do all the models + mapping.

+Overall, happy with the result.
 The game is free from : https://blakkis.itch.io/wastadium

 # Gameplay demo (video)